janstrng/Evaluating-IoT-devices/Framework.md

 # Framework for evaluating IoT-devices

 ## Scope of framework
+The framework is a method to evaluate IoT devices aimed for stores providing the products to end-user, enthusiasts of security and private persons wanting to check their devices for security-flaws.
+The framework is therefore a high-level evaluation, utilizing free and available tools that can be used by people with limited (but some) technical knowledge.
+The framwork is a part of a Bachelor thesis from NTNU and is based on criterias from "*ETSI TS 103 701; Cyber Security for Consumer Internet of Things: Conformance Assessment of Baseline Requirements*", criterias we found especially relevant from the *General Data Protection Regulation (GDPR)* as well as "*Enisa; Guidelines for securing the Internet of Things*".
-The framework does not depict a methodology of how to performe a penetration-test or find new vulnerabilities in IoT-devices.
+The framework is not a methodology of how to performe a penetration-test or find new vulnerabilities in IoT-devices.
 The main goal is to get an indication of how security has been taken into consideration in regards to the end-user by the provider.
 The framework does not replace GDPR or other requirements, but is a suggestion for users and vendors, with limited resources, of how to evaluate the security of an IoT-device with the use of open source resources and tools.

 ## Limitations
 The framework does not include criteria for implementation of functionalities and will not make use of methods that require specialized knowledge such as code-reviewing and vulnerability-hunting/ research.